Trenzo55/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly will list all contents with user and group IDs displayed numerically 6-firstdirectory script will create a dirctory in /tmp 7-movethatfile will move file from tmp to sub folder under tmp 8-firstdelete will delete the file  betty from sub directory of tmp
+5-listfilesdigitonly will list all contents with user and group IDs displayed numerically 6-firstdirectory script will create a dirctory in /tmp 7-movethatfile will move file from tmp to sub folder under tmp 8-firstdelete will delete the file  betty from sub directory of tmp 9-firstdirdeletion will delete a directory from tmp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~